 Clarkson College Announces First Medical 3D Printing Specialist Certificate

-For over 25 years of our 30-year history, Materialise has been working alongside healthcare practitioners to help them innovate revolutionary solutions to some of the most difficult healthcare challenges.
-Our Mimics software has been the foundational tool that allowed these cases to be successful through the 3D printing of anatomical models, guides and implants that could be personalized specifically to a patient’s unique anatomy.
-Now entering the next stage in this journey, Materialise is thrilled to announce that Clarkson College in Omaha, Nebraska, offers the world’s first Medical 3D Printing Specialist Certificate, in collaboration with Materialise.
+For over 25 years of our over 30-year history, Materialise has been working alongside healthcare practitioners to help them innovate revolutionary solutions for some of the most difficult healthcare challenges.
+Our Mimics software has been the foundational tool that allowed these cases to be successful through the 3D printing of anatomical models, guides, and implants that could be personalized to a patient’s unique anatomy.
+Now entering the next stage in this journey, Materialise is thrilled to announce that Clarkson College in Omaha, Nebraska, offers the world’s first Medical 3D Printing Specialist Certificate in collaboration with Materialise.

 The rise in demand for personalized healthcare has meant that 3D printing has steadily been making inroads as a valuable tool for a wide range of clinical applications.
-This is seen particularly in areas such as cardiology, orthopaedics, and cranio-maxillofacial surgery that are heavily reliant on medical imaging, such as CT, MRI and X-ray, to make treatment decisions.
-3D printing and its associated software offers surgeons and radiologic technologist improved diagnostic capabilities as well as greater efficiency and options when it comes to surgical planning.
+This is seen particularly in areas such as cardiology, orthopaedics, and cranio-maxillofacial surgery that are heavily reliant on medical imaging, such as CT, MRI, and X-ray, to make treatment decisions.
+3D printing and its associated software offer surgeons and radiologic technologists improved diagnostic capabilities as well as greater efficiency and options when it comes to surgical planning.

 With the growing body of evidence demonstrating the value of 3D printing along with greater accessibility to the technology, many hospitals are now implementing 3D printing as a point-of-care service.